 September 21: International Day of Peace

-Every year September 21 is being observed as International Day of Peace across the world.
+September 21 is observed as the International Day of Peace.

 - The International Day of Peace is observed to strengthen the ideals of peace through the observance of 24-hours of non-violence and ceasefire.

 - Its main objective is to create a world where compassion and empathy overcome suspicion and hatred.

 - The theme for 2022 is “End racism.
 Build peace.”
 It aims to eradicate racism and put an end to race-based discrimination.